mehularora8/mehularora8/README.md

 # 👀 Hey there!
-My name is Mehul Arora.
+My name is Mehul.

-I am a junior at Stanford University pursuing a Computer Science Major with a concentration in HCI.
+I am a senior at Stanford University doing Computer Science with a concentration in AI and HCI.

 ### 💡 What I'm interested in

-I love building scalable technology that reaches a wide range of people.
-I am proficient in C++, Python and Swift, and I am interested in HCI and Mobile and Web App Development.
+I love building scalable things that reach people.
+Most of my arsenal is C++, Python and Swift, and I am interested in any and all use cases.
 I'm always open and looking to collaborate on any interesting projects!

 ### 👨🏽‍🎓Here's what I'm currently learning:

-- ReactJS
-- NodeJS
+- Frontend Dev in React

 ### 📫 How to reach me: